-Even for an experienced salesperson, going to a new company involves learning many new things ranging from the product to the sales cycle to the corporate culture to the other team members and more.
+Even for an experienced salesperson, going to a new company involves learning many new things ranging from the product and sales cycle to the corporate culture, other team members, and more.
 So the first few days on the job are all about absorbing as much information as you can.
 Know what you're selling inside and out so that you can be a true advocate for your product.

-Sitting back and waiting for your sales manager to spoon-feed your knowledge isn't good enough, as there's rarely a structured plan for training up new employees.
+Sitting back and waiting for your sales manager to spoon-feed you knowledge isn't good enough, as there's rarely a structured plan for training up new employees.
 Companies that put new hires through classes before they start may instruct trainees on basic sales skills and the compensation structure, but they rarely go beyond that point.
 Your first day with your new team is the best time to start digging for what you need to know.
 Taking the initiative will also help you impress your sales manager.

 Learn the Issues and Goals

 On your first day, try to spend a little time with your new manager and ask about core issues: where to get more information about the product and the company to use in your sales calls, what the sales priorities and goals are, the criteria management will use to judge your success, the manager's opinion of the current issues regarding the company and its products, etc.

-Ask what training is available and how he would advise you to target your efforts in the first days and weeks to build a solid pipeline.
+Ask what training is available and how they would advise you to target your efforts in the first days and weeks to build a solid pipeline.
 Other important details you'll need to know include information on company software and databases, especially CRMs; the phone system and its nuances; other office equipment such as copy machines and postage meters; and your teammates' usual schedules.

 Ask Questions and Listen